The Jujutsu Kaisen manga’s ending is coming up in late 2023, which is faster than many fans may have expected.

 When Jujutsu Kaisen Episode 24 was released on March 26, 2021, the anime’s first season found an ending in Chapter 63 of Volume 8.

-Based on the pacing of the manga’s story arcs, it’s predicted that Studio MAPPA will adapt the story by following up the manga prequel Jujutsu Kaisen 0 movie with the next flashback story arc in an extra-long single cour season that sets up the very long Shibuya Incident arc to be adapted as a third anime season with two cours.
+Based on the pacing of the manga’s story arcs, Studio MAPPA will adapt the story by following up the manga prequel Jujutsu Kaisen 0 movie with the next flashback story arc in an extra-long multi-cour season that also adapts the very long Shibuya Incident arc.
 Adapting JJK 0 first made sense since Suguru Geto is in both of them.

-Then Jujutsu Kaisen Season 3 will finish the Shibuya Incident story arc with two cours and 26 episodes.
-It’s probably not the best option since the flashback and prequel tie into the overall Shibuya Incident arc.
+Presumably, Jujutsu Kaisen Season 2 will finish the Shibuya Incident story arc with two to three cours.
+Having more than 26 episodes in order to adapt the in-between story arcs is probably the best option since the flashback and prequel tie into the overall Shibuya Incident arc.

 In any case, based on the anime’s adaptation pacing it seems like there will be five to six more cours at most.
 If the entire manga is adapted, that could mean Jujutsu Kaisen Season 4 or 5 will contain the final episode.